 Back to School with Celiac Canada

-Make the return fun and exciting.
-Follow these guidelines to keep children safe and empower them to advocate for themselves.
+Follow these guidelines to keep them safe and empower them to advocate for themselves.
 Packed full of tips, recipes, and more!
 Like a good lunch box.

 Successfully Navigating Celiac Disease